GQL and SQL/PGQ: Theoretical Models and Expressive Power: Acknowledgments

 While industry is dominated by property graphs (Neo4j \cite{cypher}, Oracle \cite{PGQL}, Amazon \cite{Neptune}, TigerGraph \cite{tigergraph-sigmod}, etc), much of academic literature still works with the model of labeled graphs and query languages based on RPQs, with some exceptions \cite{gxpath-jacm,ABFF18,defensive-citation-one}.
 However, the rare models focused on property graphs appeared before the new standards became available, and their analyses of expressiveness and language features do not apply to GQL and SQL/PGQ.
 The first commercial language for property graphs was Cypher, and it was fully formalized in \cite{cypher}.
 As GQL and SQL/PGQ were being developed, a few academic papers appeared.
 For example, \cite{sigmod22} gave an overview of their pattern matching facilities, which was then further analyzed in \cite{pods23}, and \cite{duckpgq} provided a description of an early implementation of SQL/PGQ.

 In \cite{icdt23}, a digest of GQL suitable for the research community was presented.
-While a huge improvement compared to the actual standard from the point of view of clarity, the presentation of \cite{icdt23} replaced 500 pages of the text of the Standard (notoriously hard to read) by a one-page long definition of the syntax, followed by a four-page long definition of the semantics.
+While a huge improvement compared to the actual standard from the point of view of clarity, the presentation of \cite{icdt23} replaced 500 pages of the text of the Standard (notoriously hard to read) by a one-page long definition of the syntax, followed by a four-pages long definition of the semantics.
 It achieved a two orders of magnitude reduction in the size of the definition of the language, but 5 pages is still way too long for ``Definition 1''.
-The pattern matching defined in \cite{pods23} also had too much of the GQL and PGQ baggage, producing non-1NF relations, and it used a complex type system for singleton, conditional, and group variables.
-That type system is rather complex to describe and it owes to the design decisions that had more to do with getting the new standards over the line than producing a perfect language design.
-As such it was not really suitable for a formal analysis.
+The language of \cite{pods23} is closer to our goal, but it is not well-suited to the level reasoning we require here as it still contains still too much of the GQL and PGQ baggage, for example non-1NF relations, and a complex type system for singleton, conditional, and group variables that we avoid here entirely and replace by the very familiar definition of free variables.

-Another element that is missing in the literature is a proper investigation of linear composition.
-Initially introduced in Cypher, it was then adopted in a purely relational language PRQL \cite{prql} (positioned as ``pipelined'' alternative to SQL), and also embraced by GQL, but formal analyses of this way of building complex queries are lacking.
+Another element missing from the literature is a proper investigation of linear composition.
+Initially introduced in Cypher, it was then adopted in a purely relational language PRQL \cite{prql} (positioned as ``pipelined'' alternative to SQL), embraced by GQL, and influenced the designed of the piped SQL syntax \cite{google-pipes}; however formal analyses of this way of building complex queries are lacking.